MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Assign new package into a specific truck_number

 - Features and Functionalities:
+  * Pagination feature, displaying 5 data per page.
-  * When a package is assigned into a specific truck_number, it will be updated automatically on the truck table as well
+  * When a new package is added and is assigned to a specific truck, `Quantity` data and `Item-List` data inside the truck page associated with its respective truck_number will get automatically updated as well
-  * truck_number with total quantity equal to 50 won't be displayed on the dropdown list for admin to choose
+  * truck_number with total quantity equal to 50 won't be displayed on the dropdown list for admin to assign package to, because that truck is now full.
+  * package number is a unique value.

 <br />